joshuacline/windick/README.md

 - All is not lost, there are some handy macros located on the main menu and some basic functionalities to help get by.
 - Easy Boot: Stock configuration.
 VHDX images are stored on partition 2 of the boot-drive
 - Spanning Boot: Create a folder named "$" at the base of any other connected NTFS formatted drive.
 Place bootable VHDX images in folder
-- Secure-key Boot: Create a bootable USB disk used as a "boot-key" left in the PC during boot, all other connected drives being non-bootable.
-Place bootable VHDX images on a seperate drive
 - Virtual hard disk images (slot/0-9.vhdx , name/pre-specified) are detected across NTFS drives during boot and added to the boot-list
 - In Name-Mode, 1 VHDX-Boot slot is generated in the BCDSTORE which uses the name of the VHDX for the boot-description.
 - In Slot-Mode, the user-specified # of VHDX-Boot slots are generated in the BCDSTORE and are available for use.